FranzZemen/async23/doc/from-cms-to-jms.md

 always implement a `cjs` module, and likewise the `.mjs` extension must always implement an `esm` module or a run time error will be produced.

-Typescript will properly transpile the corresponding `.cts` and `.mts` files to the correct output.
+Typescript will properly transpile the corresponding `.cts` and `.mts` files to the correct output and complain if it finds inconsistencies.

-`.js` files are ambiguous and can be either `cjs` or `esm` modules, and interpreted depending on the code the contain to import and export modules, among other things.
-Thus the `.ts` is also ambiguous.
+`.js` files are ambiguous and can be either `cjs` or `esm` modules, and interpreted depending on the how the code exports and imports within the file.
+Thus the `.ts` extension is also ambiguous.
 TypeScript, however as of v4.9, does not always provide compilation errors, as we'll see later, even if the `module` compilerOption conflicts with the configured `package. json`.